uidaholib/main-web-redesign_draft/content/special-collections/reproductions.md

 ## Copyright Restrictions

 The copyright law of the United States (Title 17, USC) governs the making of photocopies or other reproductions of copyrighted materials.
 Under certain conditions specified in the law, archives and libraries are authorized to furnish a photocopy or reproduction.
-One of these specified conditions is that the photocopy or reproduction is not to be “used for any purpose other than private study, scholarship or research.”
-If a user later uses a photocopy or reproduction for purposes in excess of “fair use,” they may be liable for copyright infringement.
+One of these specified conditions is that the photocopy or reproduction is not to be "used for any purpose other than private study, scholarship or research."
+If a user later uses a photocopy or reproduction for purposes in excess of "fair use," they may be liable for copyright infringement.
 This institution reserves the right to refuse a copying order if, in its judgment, fulfillment of the order would involve violation of copyright law.